Stevia -Effectiveness Against Lyme Disease

 Crystal violet biofilm assay

 The efficacy of the antimicrobial agents on biofilms was determined by quantifying the total biomass using crystal violet staining.
 Following incubation, the media was slowly discarded leaving behind the attached biofilms on the surface of the plate.
 The attached biofilms were collected by adding 500 μl of PBS (0.1 M, pH 7.4) to the samples.
-All centrifugation steps were performed at 12,000 × at room temperature.
+All centrifugation steps were performed at 12,000 × g at room temperature.
 Biofilms were pelleted for 5 min, and the supernatant was discarded.
 A volume of 50 μl (0.01%) crystal violet (Sigma) was added to the pellet, and the mixture was incubated for 15 min at room temperature.
 The unbound stain was removed by pelleting the biofilms for 5 min and by discarding the supernatant.
 The pellet was washed with 200 μl PBS and again pelleted for 5 min.
 The supernatant was discarded in addition to adding 200 μl of 10% acetic acid (Sigma) to the pellet to release and dissolve the stain.
 The samples were then incubated at room temperature for 15 min.
 Biofilms were pelleted for 5 min prior to extracting the crystal violet stain from the biofilms, which were transferred to a 96-well plate, and absorbance was measured at 595 nm using a BioTek

 Page 5 of 22